Paul Scherrer Institut Proton Irradiation Facility (PIF) at Laboratory For Astrophysics

 As a prime user the PIF is available for irradiation experiments connected with ESA

-The facility also operates at other times and is commonly available for other applied
+related users.
+The facility is also commonly available for other applied research

-research conducted by external laboratories, universities and industry.
-These
+conducted by external laboratories, universities and industry.
+These irradiations are

-irradiations are performed in parasitic mode with other experiments.
-Because day
+performed in parasitic mode with other experiments.
+Because day shifts are reserved

-shifts are reserved for biomedical applications, the irradiations are performed mostly
+for biomedical applications, the irradiations are performed mostly during weekends and at short

 The PSI beam and test area availability for the next period can be found in the PIF-calendar